bcgov/design-research-guide/docs/analysis.md

 - Common topics (for example, identity, delivery, payment)
 - Stages in a user journey (for example, ‘supply photo’, ‘attend interview’, ‘pay’)
 - Individual pages or steps in a transaction
-- Types of user (for example, first time user, business user)
+- Audience type (for example, first time user, business person)

 Allow people to move notes placed by other people.
 The idea is to look for patterns or clusters in the data by grouping the notes until clear themes emerge.
 In some cases this means duplicating notes that may be relevant to more than one cluster.